ARTICLE CATEGORIES

 Instead of spending a fortune on safe products or foregoing the use of deodorant and losing friends, simply make your own homemade deodorant.

-Another recipe formulated by my buddy Jill at The Prairie Homestead, this will keep you clean and fresh without the toxic overload.
+Another recipe formulated by my buddy Jill at The Prairie Homestead will keep you clean and fresh without the toxic overload.

 Essential Oil Deodorant Recipe